Register Here: MSR Houston Registration

 14. Eating right and fluids for energy.

-15. All run-offs must re-tech with Track Marchel.
+15. All run-offs must re-tech with Track Marshel.
 Failure to do so, you go home.
 If you run off be extra careful when getting back on track.
 Do not track mud onto track!

-16. Corner-workers and Track Marshel will be looking for riders running off line and riding over your ability.
+16. Corner-workers and Track Marshal will be looking for riders running off line and riding over your ability.
 Loss of sessions or end your day.

 17. If you make a mistake on or off track with another rider, you apologize whether your right or wrong.

 18. Crashes: No stopping on track ever.
-Corner workers will notify track marshel and EMT will roll if required.
+Corner workers will notify track Marshal and EMT will roll if required.

 If you can, get out of harms way.
 Do not stand at the edge of the track while waiting for session to be over.